Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 The fifth site of an oxygen site is used with Lennard-Jones potential Psi(r)= eps_A/r^12 -eps_B /r^6 (Ref.
 1).

 Simulations of molecular dynamics of water and ice are shown at the end of README.md and/or by PDF documents on this repository.
 These are "Water_TIP5P_Simulation.pdf" for numerical coding and "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_code.pdf" for physics simulation.
-Methane hydrate simulations are to be executed by the TIP5P code, like with the SPC/E code (Ref.
-3).

 The ice state of freezing by microwaves, which is our theory discovery in J.Chem.Phys.
 2007 (Ref.
 2), remains basically the same due to the structure of six-membered ice !
-(Refer to this README.md)
+(Read this README.md)
+Methane hydrate simulations are to be executed by the TIP5P code, like with the SPC/E code (Ref.
+3).

 ### Procedure of Water Molecules by 5-Points Method ###